Khamti people: Distribution

 The Tai Khamtis who inhabit the region around the Tengapani basin of Arunachal Pradesh were descendants of migrants who came during the eighteenth century from the Shan region of Hkamti Long, in the western source of the Irrawaddy River Valley.

-Distribution

 They are located in Hkamti Long, Mogaung and Myitkyina regions of Kachin State as well as Hkamti District of Sagaing Division of Myanmar.
 In India, they are found in Namsai district and Changlang district of Arunachal Pradesh.
 Smaller numbers are present in Lakhimpur district, Dhemaji district and Munglang Khamti village in Tinsukia district of Assam and possibly in some parts of China.

 Society

 The Khamti society is divided into classes, each signifying distinct status in the social hierarchy.
 The chiefs occupy the highest positions, followed by the priests, who wield considerable influence over all ranks.
 In the past, the slaves constituted the lowest rank.

 Culture

 Lifestyle and customs

 The Tai-Khamti are strong believers in Theravada Buddhism.
 Homes typically have a prayer room, where they pray every morning and evening, offering flowers (nam taw yongli) and food (khao tang som).
 The Tai-Khamti people are traditionally peaceful.

 Their houses are built on raised floors with thatched roofs, constructed low enough so that the walls remain concealed.
 Wooden planks are used for flooring, while the walls are made from bamboo splices.

 The Khamti are settled agriculturists who use a plough (thaie) drawn by a single animal, such as an ox, buffalo, or even an elephant in ancient times.

 The Khamti cultivate crops like paddy rice (khow), mustard/sesame seeds (nga), and potatoes (man-kala).
 Rice is their staple food, usually complemented by vegetables, meat, and fish.
 They also drink a beer made from rice (lau), though it is not served during festivals.
 Some well-known dishes include khao puk (sticky rice and sesame seeds), khao lam (bamboo rice), paa sa (fresh river fish soup with special herbs), paa som, and nam som, among others.
 Beef is considered taboo.

 The Tai-Khamti are credited as the first people to have introduced tea drinking to India.
 However, there is no substantial documentation on the history of tea consumption in the Indian subcontinent before the colonial era.
 Tea leaves, native to some parts of India, may have been used since ancient times.
 The Singpho and Khamti tribes, inhabiting regions where the Camellia sinensis plant grew naturally, have been consuming tea since the 12th century.
 It is possible that tea was known under a different name.
 Frederick R. Dannaway, in his essay "Tea As Soma," suggests that tea may have been referred to as "Soma" in Indian mythology.